 In your opinion, what are the strengths you feel you already possess?

 What do you want to learn or gain from this experience?

 What do you need from us to accomplish your goals?

 Be open to learning from your Mentees.
 And from each other—don’t be shy to share and take advantage of the wealth of knowledge, experience and resources that are your fellow Peer Mentors.

 Take advantage of the additional materials we provide you with.

-Your STUDENT MENTOR PROGRAM HANDBOOK, for example, is designed just for you and has so much helpful information.
+Content on the SUPPORT and RESOURCES pages of this blog, for example, is designed just for you and has so much helpful information.

 1.4: HALLMARKS OF SUCCESS

 The word “peer” means “equal”.
 To be a successful Peer Mentor, level the power gradient—that is get on even ground—and treat your Student Mentee as such.

 Judging your Mentee or acting like a “know it all” is not your goal.
 Be respectful of limits and boundaries and engage in an honest, two-way exchange.
 Don’t be afraid to disagree or challenge—but be objective.